 On the other hand, if you don’t want to focus on a specific piece of information, distribute the weight equally among all your sections.
 This way, you are leaving it up to the viewer to decide which piece of content to read.

-Check out two promotional templates for GraphicMama’s school pack.
-The one on the left is made in bright colors, the one on the right – in monochrome colors.
+Check out two promotional templates for GraphicMama’s education pack.
+The one on the left is made in bright colors, and the one on the right – is in monochrome colors.
 It’s easy to figure out that the first one conveys happiness and cheer (which is what we want GraphicMama to convey), whereas the second one feels more serious and somehow, corporate.

 When it comes to choosing the fonts for your email newsletter, your main concern would be that they are readable and render well on all devices.
-Now, there are safe fonts that you can use: Arial, Helvetica, Times New Roman, Verdana, Courier, Courier New, Tahoma, Georgia, Palatino, Trebuchet MS, Geneva.
-Using these fonts will ensure that all your recipients will be able to see the email in the same way no matter of the email service provider they use.
+Now, these are safe fonts that you can use: Arial, Helvetica, Times New Roman, Verdana, Courier, Courier New, Tahoma, Georgia, Palatino, Trebuchet MS, Geneva.
+Using these fonts will ensure that all your recipients will be able to see the email, in the same way, no matter the email service provider they use.
 We have to note, that you can also use Google Fonts in your emails, unfortunately, some email clients do not support it, and it may ruin some of your audience’s experience.

-If you prefer using text links instead of buttons (or combine both), make sure that the anchor text is meaningful and in different styling than the rest of the text.
-It could be underlined, in a different color (usually, one of your brand colors) or both.
+If you prefer using text links instead of buttons (or combine both), make sure that the anchor text is meaningful and indifferent styling to the rest of the text.
+It could be underlined, in a different color (usually, one of your brand colors), or both.